 Coimbra – It is in Coimbra, just 90 km from Lisbon, which is the most famous university in Portugal, the University of Coimbra, founded in 1290, strategically located at the top of the city, in a privileged view to the river Mondego.

 Sintra – The stunning Sintra, is only 33 km from Lisbon, great for a bum.
-Between woods, mountains and gorges, the city boasts the National Palace of Pena, which served with summer residence of the Portuguese court.
-There is also the old Moorish Castle, with 9th century walls and a breathtaking view.
+Between woods, mountains and gorges, the city boast the National Palace of Pena, which served with summer residence of the Portuguese court.
+There is also the old Moorish Castle, with 9th-century walls and a breathtaking view.
 Click Here to read a super special post about Sintra that I prepared

 Not that Portugal only has these interesting cities, by any chance, but those for me, are the must-see!